Does transparency make the work too easy for students?

 How will I know if I'm offering transparent instruction exactly like teachers in your study did?

 If you incorporate transparent instruction at your own discretion, then you'll be doing what the teachers in our study did.
 We asked teachers to offer transparency around the purposes, tasks and criteria for academic work in their courses in their own way at their own discretion.
-We offered a Transparent Assignment Template (for teachers and for students) and a small amount of training via onsite and online workshops.
+We offered a small amount of training via onsite and online workshops and some tools: the Transparency Framework for students, a Transparent Assignment Design Template for instructors, and a self-guided checklist for instructors.
+These and additional tools are available on the TILT Examples and Resources webpage.
 We intentionally avoided rigid protocols for how to adopt transparency in your instruction for two main reasons: 1) we expected variation; and 2) we wanted to demonstrate what teachers in a variety of higher education contexts around the country could expect if they adopted Transparent Assignment Design at their own discretion with the goal of improving students' learning and increasing equitable opportunities for all students to succeed.

 Does transparency make class meetings boring for the more advanced students and does it waste their time?